plerpsandplerps/Sprouting-Tales/_drafts/Consequence.md

 # Consequences

-As an Adventurer adventures, they may suffer Consequences.
+As an Adventurer adventures, they may suffer Consequences. **Consequences** are effects an Adventurer is under the influence of.
+Consequences are not necessarily beneficial or hurtful.
 When an Adventurer gains a Consequence their Player puts it into their Play.

 Every Consequence belongs to one of two categories:
 1. **Ongoing**; or,